martin-papy/qdrant-loader/docs/FileConversionGuide.md

-# File Conversion Support Guide
+# File Conversion Guide

-**Version**: 0.3.1
+**Version**: 0.3.2
-**Release Date**: May 30, 2025
+**Date**: May 31, 2025
-**Updated**: May 31, 2025 - Added timeout and LLM features
+**Feature**: Comprehensive File Conversion Support

 ## Overview

-QDrant Loader v0.3.1 introduces comprehensive file conversion support, enabling automatic processing of PDF, Office documents, images, and 20+ file types.
+QDrant Loader v0.3.2 introduces comprehensive file conversion support, enabling automatic processing of PDF, Office documents, images, and 20+ file types.
 Files are converted to markdown format using Microsoft's MarkItDown library, then processed through the existing chunking and embedding pipeline.

 ### ✨ New Features (May 2025)